Day 1 - Botswana

 Travellers I have met on the road here have been from many countries; the main ones are Australians, Americans, Canadians, and a cross section of EU citizens.
 Of the British I have met I have been surprised by the number of families but most have already had a holiday in Africa before and with their concerns about safety in Kenya, have opted for Zimbabwe.

 This morning I cross the iron bridge that spans the Zambezi into Livingstone, which is the town on the Zambian side of the Falls.
-I stop by the Zambezi Sun hotel – now branded the Avani.
-Our Footsteps of Livingstone Safari has a stay here, as do many of our guests extending from other South African holidays.
+I stop by the Zambezi Sun hotel – now branded the Avani. as do many of our guests extending from other South African holidays.
 They have refurbished the rooms since I was last here so I was keen to see them.
 They have done a nice job toning down the previous, rather zany, brightness.
 One of my passions away from Southern Africa is Morocco and I immediately recognise that they have brought in touches of Marrakech in the decor and light fittings to give a slight Moroccan theme.
 Perhaps a strange choice in this part of the world but they are nevertheless very nicely finished.
 I am pleased to see too that they have added furniture to the balconies and terraces, which has been missing to date.
 The big advantage of this hotel is that it has immediate and private access to the Falls themselves, so they are just steps away.

 I sit at the brand new Livingstone airport terminal typing this final extract.
 I am flying back on Kenyan Airways hoping that President Obama’s presence in Nairobi is not going to disrupt schedules.
 I am interested to know what this service is like, as it seems better than backtracking to Johannesburg to fly on to London.
 A transit tonight in Nairobi will deliver me home in the morning – as long as Operation Stack doesn’t thwart me.